ericx1907/til/README.md

 > Today I Learned

 This repo is a collection of small things I haved learned including a piece of code, syntax, useful commands, and tips.
-The goal of this repo is to serve as a small knowledge base in case I cannot put everything I learned in my brain.
+The goal of this repo is to serve as a small knowledge base in case I cannot keep everything I learned in my brain.

 ---